owenwijaya22/chatbot-host/README.md

 # AI Chatbot

 ## Description
-The chatbot is designed with prompt engineering to provide a highly interactive and responsive user experience.
+The chatbot is designed with prompt engineering to provide a highly interactive and responsive user experience with lifted content restrictions.

 ## Technical Specifications
 The chatbot application is powered by an Ubuntu server with the following configurations: